Bosy-Ayman/Basic-Search-Engine/README.md

 - Evaluate the performance of the search engine:
   - Test with various queries to assess retrieval accuracy and speed.

-## Usage

-To use the search engine:
-1. Ensure the corpus is collected and stored in a suitable format.
-2. Run the preprocessing steps to tokenize, lowercase, remove stopwords, and perform stemming/lemmatization.
-3. Build the inverted index based on the preprocessed documents.
-4. Implement query processing to handle user queries and retrieve relevant documents.
-5. Incorporate query expansion techniques for enhanced search results.
-6. Develop a user interface for easy interaction with the search engine.
-7. Evaluate the performance by testing with diverse queries and measuring retrieval accuracy and speed.

 ## Acknowledgments